7 Reasons You Should Shut Your Windows When You Are Gone?

 You can see, hear and speak to anyone that is at your door through a video doorbell.
 It has a motion sensor, live video feeds and night vision so you can see who is at the door at all times.
 If someone shows up at your door after a delivery you know it right away and can interact with them to be sure your package is safe and keep track of anyone close to windows in the front of the house.

 Remember that a window that is secured with dowels or locks must be easy to unlock for a safe exit in the case of an emergency.
-Make sure all family members are educated in an emergency escape route.
-Home security systems are the best option to take when defending your homes windows.
+Make sure all family members are educated on an emergency escape route.
+Home security systems and 3M Safety Film are the best options to take when defending your home’s windows.